BeardedTinker/Home-Assistant_Config/README.md

 # BeardedTinker's Home Assistant configuration

-You can find here all of my own configuration files from Home Assistant.
-Updates are pushed whenever there is any change.
+You can find here all of configuration files from my Home Assistant installation.
+Updates are pushed whenever there is any change and I do try to work on the system as much as time allows.
 I wish to thank all of the Home Assistant community for being inspiration for lot of the things I did here.